 Topic: Life Writing

 Life-writing is form of autobiographical writing.
-According to Patti Millar, life-writing is “non-fiction writing on subjects of personal experience and observation; it includes autobiography, biography, memoir, memoirs, personal essay, and travel and sojourn writing.”
-It is very personal writing about your life or another person’s life.
+According to Wikipedia, “life-writing is a fluid term used to describe the recording of selves, memories and experiences whether one’s own or another’s.”
+Life-writing is very personal writing about your life or another person’s life.
 It is non-fictional writing which is done on the basis of observation and personal experience.
-When we do life-writing, we are using our memory and using our powers to describe and tell a story in a certain manner which shows our creativity.
 There are different types of life-writing such as:personal essays, interviews, testimony, diary, letters, blogging, emailing, autobiography, biography, journal writing, memoirs and etc. It is made up of different texts which includes fictional and non-fictional which are connected by a common theme: “self” or “life.”
 Almost everything is life-writing since it is combination of different genre into one.
-Most of all, life-writing has proved to be such powerful tool since it has ability to increase the development and growth of a person.
+Most of all, life-writing has proved to be such powerful tool since it has ability to increases the development and growth of a person.

-In the book, Essays on Life-writing:from genre to critical practice, Marlene Kadar discusses the genre of life-writing in depth.
+In the book, Essays on Life-writing:from genre to critical practice, written by Marlene Kadar, discusses life-writing in depth.
 She describes life-writing “as genre of documents or fragments of documents written out of life, or unabashedly out of personal experience of the writer” (29).
 It comprises texts which are fictional and non-fictional which are linked by “a thematic concern of life or self” (29).
-This book also mentions that this genre is related to gender because of “reconstruction of women’s lives” (29).
-In describing this genre, Kadar provides us explanation that it is practiced by women who are interested in women’s life or way of life(31).
+This book also talks about that this genre is related to gender because of “reconstruction of women’s lives” (29).
+Kadar provides us explanation which talks abouts about life-writing as a genre which is mostly practiced by women who are interested in women’s life or way of life(31).
 Hermione Lee who is a biographer and Critics, has written a lot about life-writing.
-She gives justification that the term life-writing not only gives one way to tell the life of a writer, but in different ways to tell their story through memoir, personal essay, autobiography, biography, diary, journalism,letters, blogs and even fiction.
-She believes that the purpose of life-writing is “when the distinction between biography and autobiography is being deliberately blurred.”
+She gives justification that the term life-writing not only gives one way to tell the life of a writer but in different ways to tell their story through memoir, personal essay, autobiography, biography, diary, journalism,letters, blogs and even fiction.
+She believed that the purpose of life-writing is “when the distinction between biography and autobiography is being deliberately blurred.”
 Critics use the word auto/biography to talk about both genres, autobiography and biography together.
 It was the period of Romanticism when this perspective started to emerge that all the writing include dimension of autobiography.
 Therefore, the distinction between autobiography and other forms of writing, autobiography has always been blurred.
-In Life-Writing, Cultural Memory, and Literary Studies, Max Saunders reacted to Hermione Lee’s quote by stating that “the two senses distinguished by Lee are then not distinct as they might have seemed.
+In Life-Writing, Cultural Memory, and Literary Studies by Max Saunders, he reacted to Hermione Lee’s quote by saying that “the two senses distinguished by Lee are then not distinct as they might have seemed.
 A memoir of someone else by virtue of the fact that you are writing about them because they are important in your life, will be part of your autobiography.”
 He continues that scholars are also immersing their lives in biographies of other in order to tell us something about their own biography.
-Their writings are displaced and therefore, it became the mixture of “fictionality.”
+Their writings are displaced and therefore it became the mixture of “fictionality.”

 Examples of Life-writing: